codefellows-seattle-javascript-401d10/lab-13-14-mongo-express/lab-max/README.md

-# Single Resource API w/ MongoDB & Express
+# Double Resource API w/ MongoDB & Express

-This is a single resource API, built using MongoDB for our persistence layer and Express as the framework, which is compatible with CRUD operations.
-For this API, you can GET, POST, PUT, and DELETE a 'store'.
+This is a double resource API, built using MongoDB for our persistence layer and Express as the framework, which is compatible with CRUD operations.
+For this API, you can GET, POST, PUT, and DELETE a 'store' or 'item'.

 - Each store object must have: name, year, storeType.
+- Each item object must have: name, itemType, price.
 - An Id and timestamp will be automatically generated upon valid POST's.
+If an item is posted, an ID referencing its store will be created.
+An ID referencing the item will also be created and added to its specific store.

 To start, run: